saliha-naveed/Custom-react-toggle/README.md

-# Custom-react-toggle
+# React Toggle Switch
-Accessible Toggle Component for React.
+Accessible Custom Toggle Switch Component for React.

 # Examples
 Here is a simple example of react toggle-switch being used in an app with some custom styles.